-The May 2012 London Mayoral and local Scottish elections will be used as a testbed for electronic counting systems.
-Under plans announced in 2009, ballot papers will be electronically scanned and counted at a cost of £1.5 million over the cost of manual counting.
-Based on expert advice and our own observations, the Open Rights Group believes that e-counting is too expensive and too technically flawed to entrust with our elections.
+The May 2012 London Mayoral and local Scottish elections were used as a testbed for electronic counting systems, supplied by Logica.
+Under plans announced in 2009, ballot papers were electronically scanned and counted at a cost of £1.5 million over the cost of manual counting.
+After observing the count, the Open Rights Group reported to the London Assembly's committee that although there have been substantial improvements the provisions for parallel manual counts run on random samples for verification purposes are still inadequate.
+Based on expert advice and our own observations, the Open Rights Group believes that although such random sampling acceptably reduces the risk of fraud, e-counting is still too expensive to entrust with our elections.
 ORG advocates the retention of paper and pencil and manual counting as the prudent economic and democratic choice, though we are not opposed to e-counting in principle.

 The right to vote without interference is the bedrock of democracy.
 A healthy society depends on the confidence of its citizens that elections have been fair, open, and effectively safeguarded against fraud.
 The paper systems by which the UK has elected its leaders for centuries may seem quaint, slow, and old-fashioned, but they do have one advantage: they have been thoroughly debugged so that fraud, if attempted, is detected and stopped.
 The same cannot be said of the new electronic systems on offer today.